dafer45/TBTK/README.md

 on a square lattice of size 30x30, where angle brackets denotes summation over nearest neighbors, and *sigma* is a spin summation index.
 The parameters *t = 1 eV* and *J = 0.5 eV* are the nearest neighbor hopping amplitude and the strength of the Zeeman term, respectively.
-Moreover, let the chemical potential be *mu = -1 eV*, the temperature be *T = 300K*, and the particle have Fermi-Dirac statistics.
+Moreover, let the chemical potential be *mu = -1 eV*, the temperature be *T = 300K*, and the particles have Fermi-Dirac statistics.
 ```cpp
 const int SIZE_X                = 30;
 const int SIZE_Y                = 30;